Stuycs-K/finalproject-09-yampolsky-stella-chen/DEVLOG-Daniel.md

 ### 2025-5-30 - Working on Presentation Part II
 Approximately 20 minutes was spent fixing the presentation and doing housework for this project.

+### 2025-6-2 - Final Edits
+Approximately 30 minutes was spent fixing decode because an error popped up, making sure readMD files were readable, and other housework to make sure the project is submittable.